 Click the “view all” link at the bottom to see a complete list of youtube channels where the advertiser’s ads were seen.

-Use the drop down menu on the left to add a filter, then enter the value you’re looking for.
+Use the drop down menu on the right to add a filter, then enter the value you’re looking for.
 You can filter by:

 - Youtube channel name